ropensci/treebase/inst/doc/treebase/treebase_github.md

-TreeBASE ([http://treebase.org](http://treebase.org)) is an online repository of phylogenetic data (e.g. trees of species, populations, or genes) that have been published in a peer-reviewed academic journal, book, thesis or conference proceedings (Sanderson et al. 1994, ).
+TreeBASE ([http://treebase.org](http://treebase.org)) is an online repository of phylogenetic data (e.g. trees of species, populations, or genes) that have been published in a peer-reviewed academic journal, book, thesis or conference proceedings (Sanderson et al. 1994; Morell 1996).
 The database can be searched through an online interface which allows users to find a phylogenetic tree from a particular publication, author or taxa of interest.
 TreeBASE provides an application programming interface (API) that lets computer applications make queries to the database.
 Our `treebase` package uses this API to create a direct link between this data and the R language, making it easier for users and developers to take advantage of this data.

 We provide three kinds of examples to illustrate what such programmatic and interactive access could mean for applied phylogenetics research.